fyfylian/nft-marketplace-Installer/README.md

 #IMPORTANT! - Run as root user.

 * Fork the vamise/nft-marketplace repository to your github.
 * Run the installer.
-It will clone the nft-marketplace repository from your github and perform necessary changes.
+It will clone the fyfy-nft-marketplace repository from your github and perform necessary changes.

-Make the nft-marketplace-Installer.sh executable:
+Make the fyfy-nft-marketplace-Installer.sh executable:

-1.) chmod 755 nft-marketplace-Installer.sh
+1.) chmod 755 fyfy-nft-marketplace-Installer.sh

 2.)
-To Start the installer: sh nft-marketplace-Installer.sh
+To Start the installer: sh fyfy-nft-marketplace-Installer.sh

 3.)
 Follow the prompts